 YouTubers I don't agree with...

-...Doing this, research has shown that they survive this, by, for every older reader they've lost, they've attracted two new ones.
+For example, I just watched a video by a YouTuber ComicsIsland, where he described what HE felt was wrong with the diversity issue in comic books....Doing this, research has shown that they survive this, by, for every older reader they've lost, they've attracted two new ones.
 That's not necessarily a bad thing ever.
 There was always gonna be some people who weren't willing to accept anything other than a pure white Marvel.
 I say good riddance to them.

 I'm sorry...
 I like ComicsIsland and everything, but I'm gonna have to call bullshit on that statement.
 Fuck that.